Pachamama Alliance regularly makes many references to the unparallelled biodiversity of the Amazon rainforest, but what do we mean when we say that?

 Red Howler Monkey

-Many primates are native to the Amazon rainforest, including the White Capuchin, the Red Howler Monkey, the Rufous-naped Tamarin, and the Squirrel Monkey.
-Red Howler Money pictured.
+Many primates are native to the Amazon rainforest, including the White Capuchin, the Rufous-naped Tamarin, the Squirrel Monkey, and the Red Howler Monkey, pictured above.

 Ocelot